 - As a result of a series of transactions, including, without limitation, the mergers of Merger Sub and Old ECRC with and into GXII, with GXII surviving such mergers, GXII became an indirect, majority-owned subsidiary of NioCorp and changed its name to "Elk Creek Resources Corp", which we refer to as "ECRC". - As the parent company of the merged entity, NioCorp issued 1,753,821 post-Reverse Stock Split common shares of the Corporation (the "Common Shares") in exchange for all of the Class A shares of GXII issued and outstanding immediately prior to the Closing, including 83,770 Common Shares issued to BTIG, LLC in exchange for Class A shares of GXII that it received as partial payment for advisory services. - All of the Class B shares of GXII issued and outstanding immediately prior to the Closing (after giving effect to the surrender of certain Class B shares of GXII in accordance with the Sponsor Support Agreement, dated September 25, 2022 (the "Sponsor Support Agreement"), among GX Sponsor II LLC (the "Sponsor"), GXII, the Company, and the other persons party thereto, were converted into 7,957,404 shares of Class B common stock of GXII (now known as ECRC) as the surviving entity of the mergers that occurred on the Closing Date as part of the GXII Transaction.
-Pursuant to the Business Combination Agreement, the Sponsor Support Agreement and the Exchange Agreement, dated as of March 17, 2023 (as amended, supplemented or otherwise modified, the "Exchange Agreement"), by and among NioCorp, ECRC and the Sponsor, after the Closing, the shares of Class B common stock of ECRC are exchangeable into Common Shares on a one-for-one basis, subject to certain equitable adjustments, under certain conditions.
-Of the issued and outstanding shares of Class B common stock of ECRC, 4,565,808 shares (the "Vested Shares") were vested as of the Closing Date and are exchangeable at any time, and from time to time, until the tenth anniversary of the Closing Date (the "Ten-Year Anniversary") and 3,391,596 shares (the "Earnout Shares") are exchangeable until the Ten-Year Anniversary, subject to certain vesting conditions.
+Pursuant to the Business Combination Agreement, the Sponsor Support Agreement"), by and among NioCorp, ECRC and the Sponsor, after the Closing, the shares of Class B common stock of ECRC are exchangeable into Common Shares on a one-for-one basis, subject to certain equitable adjustments, under certain conditions.
+Of the issued and outstanding shares of Class B common stock of ECRC, 4,565,808 shares (the "Ten-Year Anniversary") and 3,391,596 shares (the "Earnout Shares") are exchangeable until the Ten-Year Anniversary, subject to certain vesting conditions.
 See Note 10 to the consolidated financial statements included in Part II, Item 8 hereof for additional information regarding the Class B common stock of ECRC. - NioCorp assumed GXII's obligations under the agreement governing the GXII share purchase warrants (the "GXII Warrants") and issued an aggregate of 15,666,626 warrants (the "NioCorp Assumed Warrants") to purchase up to an aggregate of 17,519,864 Common Shares.
 The NioCorp Assumed Warrants issued at the Closing consisted of (a) 9,999,959 public NioCorp Assumed Warrants (the "Public Warrants") that were issued in respect of the GXII Warrants that were publicly traded prior to the Closing and (b) 5,666,667 NioCorp Assumed Warrants (the "Private Warrants") that were issued to the Sponsor in respect of the GXII Warrants that it held prior to the Closing, which NioCorp Assumed Warrants were subsequently distributed by the Sponsor to its members in connection with the Closing.
 See Note 11b to the consolidated financial statements included in Part II, Item 8 hereof for additional information regarding the NioCorp Assumed Warrants.